Ashish-s2/To-Do-List-App/README.md

 # To-Do-List-App
-A simple Python to-do list app
+A simple Python to-do list app to